PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence visibility
 Individual geofences can be hidden from the map to make it visually clearer.
-To achieve this, a boolean tag _Hidden_ is stored for each geofence.
+To achieve this, a boolean tag \lstinline!Hidden! is stored for each geofence.
 For any geofence where this tag is set to true, no _react-leaflet_ Polygon is rendered in the map, and it is instead replaced with an empty tag.
 This has the added benefit of not rendering the polygon's geometry on the map, which was found to improve frontend performance significantly when geofences with large numbers of points are hidden.

 #### Storing geofence visibilities
 The information on which geofences are hidden is stored for the convenience of the user.
 Since most geofences that are hidden can be assumed to stay hidden for the majority of the time, like system geofences, geofences with a large number of points or generally rarely used ones, this is done with _localStorage_, meaning that, contrary to _sessionStorage_, the information is stored not just on page reloads, but in entirely new sessions.